resir014/resir014.xyz/src/content/posts/article/2018-07-06-redux-4-plus-typescript/index.md

 A lot of the guides/projects out there structure their store separately inside a root `actions/` and `reducers/` directory, to mimic the patterns in Redux architecture.

-Note that the following directory trees assume that your code is placed inside a `src/` directory
+*(Note that the following directory trees assume that your code is placed inside a `src/` directory.)*

 ```
 .